sthazulu/DataAnalysis-DataScience-MiniProject/README.md

 # Customer Support Insights Analysis

-This is a beginner-friendly Data Science project analysing customer support data to uncover trends in issues, resolution times, and customer satisfaction.
+This is a Data Science mini project analysing customer support data to uncover trends in issues, resolution times, and customer satisfaction.

 ## Project Overview
 This project explores a small dataset containing customer support tickets.